googleapis/google-cloud-python/automl/docs/index.rst

 Changelog
 ---------

-For a list of all ``google-cloud-datastore`` releases:
+For a list of all ``google-cloud-automl`` releases:

 .. toctree::
     :maxdepth: 2

     changelog